kelajatu/youtube-react/README.md

 npm test
 ```

-You can also use [yarn](https://yarnpkg.com/lang/en/) to run the tests.
+You can also use [yarn](https://yarnpkg.com/lang/en/) to run the tests

 ```
 yarn test